kasperjj/LazyJSONBenchmark/README.md

 ### SmallObject Parse

 This test simply makes each JSON parser parse the source string.
-In the case of the Jackson JsonParser it requests all tokens from the parser.
+In the case of the Jackson JSONParser, it requests all tokens from the parser.

 JSON Library | Min | Max | Avg | Median
 -------------|-----|-----|-----|-------